angular/angular/aio/content/tutorial/first-app/first-app-lesson-06.md

 ## Lesson review

 In this lesson, you added a new property binding and passed in a reference to a class property.
-Now, the `HousingLocationComponent` has access to data that it can use to customize the the component's display.
+Now, the `HousingLocationComponent` has access to data that it can use to customize the component's display.

 If you are having any trouble with this lesson, you can review the completed code for it in the <live-example></live-example>.